-Line 1131: A FEW STATES CONDUCT ALL MAIL ELECTIONS AND ALL VOTERS INCLUDING VOTERS WITH DISABILITIES AUTOMATICALLY GET A MAILED PAPER BALLOT.
+Lines 1129-1133: Allow voters WITH DISABILITIES to permanently request REMOTE VOTING IN THE FORM NEEDED FOR ACCESSIBILITY. [a vote by mail ballot].
+If voters WITH DISABILITIES CAN automatically USE REMOTE VOTING [receive their ballot by mail], they do not have to continually submit paper forms or go to the election office to request a form for each election.
+[Five states and Washington D.C. allow any voter to request to be added to a permanent list to receive a vote by mail ballot.]
+A FEW STATES CONDUCT ALL MAIL ELECTIONS AND ALL VOTERS, INCLUDING VOTERS WITH DISABILITIES, AUTOMATICALLY GET A MAILED PAPER BALLOT.
 IN ADDITION, A NUMBER OF STATES HAVE SOME KIND OF PERMANENT ABSENTEE LIST WHERE A BLANK BALLOT IS AUTOMATICALLY MAILED TO VOTERS ON THAT LIST.
 STATE REQUIREMENTS TO GET ON THE PERMANENT ABSENTEE LIST VARY, BUT VOTERS WITH DISABILITIES ARE TYPICALLY ELIGIBLE.
-IT IS UNKNOWN HOW MANY OF THESE STATES WHO AUTOMATICALLY MAIL A PAPER BALLOT TO VOTERS WITH DISABILITIES ALSO AUTOMATICALLY OFFER FULLY ACCESSIBLE ELECTRONIC REMOTE VOTING.
-[Five states and Washington DC allow any voter to request to be added to a permanent list to receive a vote by mail ballot.]
+IT IS UNKNOWN HOW MANY OF THESE STATES, WHO AUTOMATICALLY MAIL A PAPER BALLOT TO VOTERS WITH DISABILITIES, ALSO AUTOMATICALLY OFFER ACCESSIBLE ELECTRONIC REMOTE VOTING.

-Rationale: The original statement above was pulled from the NCSL website and it out of context and misleading because it focuses on 5 states and DC who allow any voter to get on the "permanent absentee list".
-It misses the fact that 5 states also do all voting by mail and all voter automatically get mailed a paper ballot.
-Plus, most voters with disabilities are familiar with permanent absentee lists that are used in many more states and that also provides automatic access to remote and/or early in-person voting for voters with disabilities.
-The suggested revision includes all the options that get a paper ballot automatically mailed to voters with disabilities and highlights as unknown how many also automatically offer fully accessible electronic remote voting.
+Rationale: These edits continue differentiation between vote by mail and the full range of remote voting options.
+The edits focus on voters with disabilities and ensuring access to all forms of remote voting on an ongoing basis rather than promoting vote by mail be available to all voters.
+Additionally, the original statement above regarding permanent absentee lists in five states was taken from the National Conference of State Legislatures (NCSL) website.
+In this case, it is used out of context and misleading because it focuses on only five states and the District of Columbia, who allow any voter to join the "permanent absentee list".
+This fails to acknowledge that five states also conduct elections using vote by mail almost exclusively, in which all voters are automatically mailed a paper ballot.
+Permanent absentee lists are also used in many more states, even when not open to all voters, and some states also provide automatic access to remote and/or early in person voting for voters with disabilities.
+The suggested revision includes all the options that get a paper ballot automatically mailed to voters with disabilities and highlights as unknown how many also automatically offer accessible electronic remote voting.

-Line 1142: ENSURE ACCESS TO [expand] electronic options for requesting, [and] marking, VERIFYING AND RETURNING [blank] ballots AS AN ACCESSIBLE ALTERNATIVE TO PAPER BASED [when facilitating] voting by mail.
+Lines 1142-1143: ENSURE ACCESS TO [expand] electronic options for requesting, [and] marking, VERIFYING, AND RETURNING [blank] ballots AS AN ACCESSIBLE ALTERNATIVE TO PAPER BASED [when facilitating] voting by mail.

-Line 1145: Provide fully accessible REMOTE ELECTRONIC VOTING [RAVBM].
-By marking, VERIFYING AND CASTING the ballot at home, voters with disabilities [may also] have extra time to read and complete their ballots and use their own AT to complete a Hypertext Markup Language (HTML), fillable PDF OR OTHER ACCESSIBLE DIGITAL form.
-Current guidance exists for the design, development, and implementation of these systems TO ENSURE ACCESSIBILITY.
+Lines 1145-1150: Provide [fully] accessible REMOTE ELECTRONIC VOTING [RAVBM].
+By marking, VERIFYING, AND CASTING the ballot at home, voters with disabilities [may also] have extra time to read and complete their ballots and use their own AT to complete a Hypertext Markup Language (HTML), fillable PDF, OR OTHER ACCESSIBLE DIGITAL form.
+Current guidance exists for the design, development, and implementation of these systems TO ENSURE ACCESSIBLITY.
 [Examples of states that use RAVBM include but are not limited to California, Ohio, and Maryland].

-Line 1149: Allow voters to electronically request the blank PAPER vote by mail ballot OR BLANK DIGITAL REMOTE VOTING BALLOT.
+Lines 1151-1153: Allow voters to electronically request the blank PAPER vote by mail ballot OR BLANK DIGITAL REMOTE VOTING BALLOT.
 Currently 14 states have an online portal to make this request, and an additional nine states have a system for electronically requesting to vote by mail.